Divisibility of orders of reductions of elliptic curves

-The following example, conjectured in \cite{Sun} and proved in \cite[Theorem 2]{KKP}, displays an elliptic curve over $\Q$ with exactly two $\beta_i$, $i=1,2$, as described in Corollary \ref{at least two values}.
-Moreover, the congruence classes of orders of reductions of the curve are determined completely modulo the integer $12$ according to the congruence classes of the primes of good reduction when considered modulo $20$.
+The following example, conjectured in \cite{Sun} and proved in \cite[Theorem 2]{KKP}, displays an elliptic curve over $\Q$ where the congruence classes of orders of reductions of the curve are determined completely modulo the integer $12$ according to the congruence classes of the primes of good reduction when considered modulo $20$.
 We give an explanation for the occurrence of these congruence classes using the results above. \begin{Example} Let $E: y^2=x^3-12x-11$ be an elliptic curve defined over $\mathbb{Q}$.
 The elliptic curve $E$ is $\mathbb{Q}$-isogenous to the elliptic curve $E':y^2=x^3 - 372x + 2761$ with torsion $\mathbb{Z}/6\mathbb{Z}$.
 Therefore, one knows that $|\widetilde{E}_p(\mathbb{F}_p)|\equiv0\mod 6 $ for all primes of good reduction, see Theorem \ref {thm:density1}.
 If one considers $|\widetilde{E}_p(\mathbb{F}_p)|\mod 12$, then the two possible congruence classes are $0$ and $6$.
-Moreover, one knows that the congruence $6\mod 12$ must occur with positive density, see Corollary \ref{at least two values}.
+Moreover, one knows that the congruence $6\mod 12$ must occur with positive density.

 Now one considers the curves $E$ and $E'$ over the quadratic extension $K=\Q(\sqrt{5})$.
 One sees that $E'(K)_{\tors}\isom\Z/2\Z\times\Z/6\Z$.
 According to Theorem \ref{Order}, one has that $|\widetilde{E}_p(\mathbb{F}_p)|\equiv 0\mod 12$ for primes $p\equiv 1,4\mod 5$.
 For the primes $p\equiv 2,3 \mod 5$, one may have either possibilities for $|\widetilde{E}_p(\mathbb{F}_p)|\mod 12$.
 For this reason we investigate the divisibility of $|\widetilde{E}_p(\mathbb{F}_p)|$ by $4$ in each case.
 For $|\widetilde{E}_p(\mathbb{F}_p)|$ to have a point of order $4$, the $2$-torsion point $(-1,0)$ must be divisible by $2$, i.e., there is a point $P\in \widetilde{E}_p(\mathbb{F}_p)$ such that $2P=(-1,0)$.
 Using the duplication formula on $E$, one knows that the $x$-coordinate of $P$ must be a root of the polynomial $(x^2+2x+10)^2$.
 The latter is equivalent to $-1$ being a square modulo $p$, i.e., $p\equiv 1\mod 4$.
 Therefore, one has